treasure-data/treasure-boxes/machine-learning/recommendation/docs/more.md

 ### Evaluating the accuracy of recommendation

-In Step 3, the accuracy of prediction can be measured by using the testing samples.
+We separated the data into 80% training and 20% testing samples.
+Thus, in Step 3, the accuracy of prediction can be measured by using the testing samples.

 There are two different metrics: **[Root Mean Squared Error](https://en.wikipedia.org/wiki/Root-mean-square_deviation)** (RMSE) and **[Mean Absolute Error](https://en.wikipedia.org/wiki/Mean_absolute_error)** (MAE).
 Both metrics return a real value which shows the degree of accuracy; smaller RMSE and MAE are better.